mysql/mysql-utilities/doc/man/mut.rst

 .. option:: --record

-   Record output of specified test if successful - works with only one test selected.
+   Record the output of the specified test if successful.
+Works with only one test selected.

 .. option:: --server=<server>

-   Server given by *server* will be used in the tests.
+   Use the server given by *server* in the tests.
 The format of *server* is given in :ref:`connspec`.
-List option multiple times for multiple servers to use
+Use this option multiple times to specify multiple servers.

 .. option:: --skip-long